backstage/backstage/.changeset/violet-trees-play.md

 ---
-'@backstage/plugin-shortcuts': patch
+'@backstage/plugin-shortcuts': minor
 ---

-fixed shortcuts initialization when using firestore
+Fixed shortcuts initialization when using firestore